mjmm02/Snake-game/README.md

 # Snake-game
-Little personal project of the classic snake game implementated in Portugol mainly to explore its graphic capabilities
+Little personal project of the classic snake game implemented in Portugol mainly to explore its graphic library